ipaas-com/iPaaS.Integration.Template/README.md

 8. Define the Method UpdateWebhookSubscriptionAsync() in Interface\TranslationUtilities.cs (If applicable)

 ## Logging Activity with iPaaS.com
+iPaaS.com provides an easy way to log technical activity from within your integration at runtime for diagnosing issues, both during testing and post production.

+During runtime, iPaaS.com will provide your integration a Connection object that contains a helper class named Logger that contains this method:
+    * Log_Technical(string severity, string location, string details)

+1. Severity will indicate under what conditions iPaaS.com will record the entry:
+    * E = Error (Always record the entry)
+    * D = Debug (Only record the entry when running in Debug mode)
+    * W = ??
+    * V = Verbose (Always record the entry)

+2. Location is a personalized text entry that will indicate to you and your subscribers where in the integration the log entry is originating from.
+This is typically the Class and Method, but you can choose whatever is most manageable for you.

+3. Details is a personalized text entry that describes what is occuring.

+These are some examples of how to Log an entry:

+> **Example: ??**
+_connection.Logger.Log_Technical("W", string.Format("{0} CallWrapper.{1}", Identity.AppName, "MethodName"), "Calculating Custom Fields: Step 1");

+> **Example: Debug**
+_connection.Logger.Log_Technical("D", string.Format("{0} CallWrapper.{1}", Identity.AppName, "MethodName"), "Custom Fields Found: " & items.count());

+> **Example: Error**
+_connection.Logger.Log_Technical("E", string.Format("{0} CallWrapper.{1}", Identity.AppName, "MethodName"), resp.ErrorException.Message);

 1. Describe Here

 ## Testing your Integration on iPaaS.com

-When you are ready to test your integration with data in your staging environment account, you can use the console tool.
+When you are ready to test your integration with data in your staging environment account, you can use the [iPaaS.com Integration Development Utility](https://github.com/ipaas-com/iPaaS.Integration.DevelopmentUtility)

-1. Describe Here
+1. For each Data Flow that you intend to provide support for, you must create a static method in DevelopmentTests.cs to demonstrate each feature.
+Here are some guidelines on naming conventions and objectives your tests should meet in order to pass certification.

+    * A
+    * B

 ## Uploading your Integration
-When you are ready to upload your file to your staging environment, you can use the console tool.
+When you are ready to upload your file to your staging environment, you can use the [iPaaS.com Integration Development Utility](https://github.com/ipaas-com/iPaaS.Integration.DevelopmentUtility)

 ## Building Mappings

+After you have successfully upload your new Integration:

-1. Build mappings in your subscriber account
+1. Return to your account portal in the subscriber experience
+2. Subscribe to your new integration from the marketplace
+3. Configure your subscription by entering credentials from your external system sandbox
-2. Build Template mappings in your integration
+4. Build mappings in your subscriber account

 ## Certifying your Integration

 1. Describe Here

+Once all testing is completed, we will generate Template mappings in your integration from the subscriber account that we tested on.